epsilon537/boxlambda/_drafts/exit-mig-enter-litdram.markdown

 Generating a LiteDRAM core
 --------------------------
 LiteDRAM is a highly configurable core (because of Migen).
-For an overview of the core's features, please take a look at the LiteDRAM repository's README file:
+For an overview of the core's features, take a look at the LiteDRAM repository's README file:

 [https://github.com/enjoy-digital/litedram/blob/master/README.md](https://github.com/enjoy-digital/litedram/blob/master/README.md)